 The morning I left Lisbon, I rented a car and headed south.
-I was on my way to a 2-week house sit in the Alentejo region known for it’s dramatic coastline of sheer cliffs and squares of peaceful farmland.
+I was on my way to a two-week house sit in the Alentejo region known for its dramatic coastline of sheer cliffs and squares of peaceful farmland.
 I was looking forward to finally getting some writing done and enjoying a simple Portuguese lifestyle in the countryside.

 A Small World

 Exploring the area along the cliffs one afternoon, I stopped a couple to ask if I was on the famous trail of Rota Vicentina or if I had missed a turn somewhere along the way.
 The trail seemed to drop off a cliff… or maybe it had rerouted to the paved road, I wasn’t sure.
-They were the only people in sight and stiff wind gusts rose from below the 300ft ledge in a rhythm that matched the crashing waves.
-It seemed like it was just the 3 of us standing on the edge of the world.
+Wind gusts rose from below the 300ft ledge in a rhythm that matched the crashing waves.
+It seemed like it was just the three of us standing on the edge of the world.

 I picked up their American accent right away and asked where they were from.
 Colorado was their answer.
-“Wow- I’m from the San Luis Valley,” I said.
+“Wow, me too.
+I’m from the San Luis Valley,” I said.

-The 3 of us were roughly 5,000 miles from home, from an area so remote, most Coloradans didn’t know of it, and yet we were the only people on this desolate stretch in Portugal.
+The three of us were roughly 5,000 miles from home, from an area so remote, most Coloradans didn’t know of it, and yet we were the only people on this desolate stretch in Portugal.
 It seemed like fate.

 Monte dos Papa Figos

-The house I was looking after was inland 5 or so miles, and the pets included 2 Spanish horses who hadn’t been ridden in years, 2 Dalmatians, and a cat named Henry who was fearless, but loved to cuddle.
+The house I was looking after was inland five or so miles, and the pets included two Spanish horses who hadn’t been ridden in years, two Dalmatians, and a cat named Henry who loved to cuddle.

 The fields were separated by hedges and rose bushes, apple and clementine trees, and surrounded by sheep and cattle that grazed up to the fence line.
-At night, I’d build a fire and read a book with Henry on my lap, purring like a motor that just won’t quit, the dogs snoring loudly at my feet.
-Unlike Lisbon, there weren’t too many tourists to complain about down here in the south.
+At night, I’d build a fire and read a book with Henry on my lap, purring like a generator, and the dogs snoring loudly at my feet.
+Unlike Lisbon, there weren’t many tourists to complain about down here in the south.

-The evening came on quickly while I was chauffeuring Darcy, the 14-year-old Dalmatian, home from the vet’s at 7pm.
+The evening came on quickly while I was chauffeuring fourteen-year-old Darcy the Dalmatian home from the vet at 7pm.
 It was so dark, I kept checking to make sure the headlights were actually on.
 Darcy was drugged and dazed, slumped on the floor of the backseat, his big spotted head now encircled by a lampshade/cone resembling a halo.
-In the previous 2 hours, he had to endure me and 3 vets holding him down, even after being injected with anesthesia, while they performed ear surgery.
-When he was finally good and asleep, it was time to wake him up again and force him to stagger to the car.
+In the previous two hours, he had to endure me and three vets holding him down, even after being injected with anesthesia, while they performed ear surgery.
+When he was finally good and asleep, it was time to wake him again and force him to stagger to the car.
 My heart broke a little while I tried to steer him in the right direction.

-Shaking, I returned home to feed the dogs and give more medicine to Darcy who was sleepwalking from the anesthesia, his eyes open but unseeing.
+Shaking, I returned home to feed the dogs and give more medicine to Darcy who was sleepwalking from the anesthesia while walking into walls with his cone head.

-In the end, the peaceful Portuguese countryside kept me alert and got me back up to speed on horse care.
-That night it would take hours for us all to calm down, but eventually the dogs were snoring in unison on the kitchen floor and Henry was passed out next to a smoldering fire.
-It certainly kept me on my toes, this sleepy area of Portugal with its lush farms and severe cliffs; I would never say it was boring.
+That night it would take hours for us all to calm down.
+Eventually, though, the dogs were snoring in unison on the kitchen floor and Henry was passed out next to a smoldering fire.
+This area of Portugal with its lush farms and severe cliffs might be sleepy, but I’d never say it was boring.